apisnetworks/apiscp-docs/development/programming-guide.md

 ### Warning on Exception Usage

-Exceptions convey stack.
+mExceptions convey stack.
 Stack conveyance adds overhead.
 Do not throw exceptions in Module code, especially in file_* operations.
 Do not throw exceptions in any critical part of code that will not immediately terminate flow.
 In fact, **exception usage is discouraged unless it explicitly results in termination** (in which case, `fatal()` works better) **or a deeply nested call needs to return immediately**.

 ### Non-Exception Usage